DoDonPachi Resurrection: Bee medals

-There are now 2 types of bee medals, which are still revealed with the laser like in previous games.
+The game introduces two types of bee medals, which are still revealed with the laser like in previous games.
 Yellow bee medals give a large score bonus that increases the more you collect without losing a life.
 Green bee medals give a meager score bonus but massively increase the Hyper Gauge.
 Once revealed, the bee medals will alternate between yellow and green until the player collects them.